xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 Traditional automation tools for threat modeling, such as [pytm](https://github.com/OWASP/pytm), typically rely on predefined rulesets and require users to describe their system architecture using a specific, formal syntax (e.g., `isPII=False`, `classification=Classification.PUBLIC`).
 These tools execute based on explicit programming: if certain conditions are met, specific threats are flagged.

-LLMs present a stark contrast.
+LLMs present a clear contrast.
 Their ability to understand natural language means we can describe systems more intuitively, without being constrained by rigid syntaxes.
-This dramatically lowers the barrier to entry for threat modeling, making it more accessible to individuals who aren't deeply familiar with formal threat modeling methodologies or specialized tooling.
+This lowers the barrier to entry for threat modeling, making it more accessible to individuals who aren't deeply familiar with formal threat modeling methodologies or specialized tooling.

-Furthermore, LLMs possess a crucial advantage: they don't solely depend on pre-programmed threat libraries.
-Instead, they can reason from the provided system description and their vast training data to identify potential threats, even those not explicitly cataloged.
+Furthermore, LLMs possess an advantage: they don't solely depend on pre-programmed threat libraries.
+Instead, they can reason from the provided system description and their training data to identify potential threats, even those not explicitly cataloged.
 Traditional tools, often limited by their configured rulesets (like `pytm` with its default set), may miss novel or context-specific threats that an LLM can infer based on broader patterns and knowledge.

 In one of my early [experiments](https://github.com/xvnpw/ai-nutrition-pro-design-claude3-opus/blob/main/ARCHITECTURE_SECURITY.md), I explored a pipeline approach - breaking the process into smaller steps by first asking the LLM about threat modeling plan and data flows, then generating threats for each flow separately.
 This approach seems more promising for achieving consistent, high-quality results than single massive prompts.